hackpandemic/hackathon/README.md

 ## Can I join?
 How?

-Join this event on facebook.
 Visit https://github.com/hackpandemic/hackathon.
 We'll open the "issues" (https://github.com/hackpandemic/hackathon/issues) section of this project on March 18 - feel invited to join, or propose a new one!
+Join us on facebook, we'll be publishing more updates soon.

 ## Contact